 Within a few years, Docs In Progress expanded its offerings to include a youth summer camp, a fiscal sponsorship program, a fellowship program, and a community film festival in Silver Spring which would eventually become the Community Stories Festival.
 With support from state and local arts and humanities councils and individuals from its community, Docs In Progress was able to hire co-founder Erica Ginsberg as its first Executive Director.
 Adele Schmidt and Sam Hampton opted not to be on staff of the burgeoning organization, but continued to serve it as teaching artists.
 Docs In Progress was also able to expand its contract teaching artist roster beyond the founders.

 The organization has received prestigious funding from the National Endowment for the Arts and has been honored by TIVA-DC with a Peer Award for its service to the Washington DC film community.
-In 2014, Docs In Progress celebrated 10 years of programming with “Decade of Docs,” which included an awards evening honoring hundreds of alumni, a distinguished panel on the future of documentary film, master classes on documentary producing, directing, and editing, and a film festival showcasing ten years of documentaries about Washington DC produced by hundreds of Docs In Progress alumni.
+In 2014, Docs In Progress celebrated its first 10 years of programming with “Decade of Docs,” which included an awards evening honoring hundreds of alumni, a distinguished panel on the future of documentary film, master classes on documentary producing, directing, and editing, and a film festival showcasing ten years of documentaries about Washington DC produced by hundreds of Docs In Progress alumni.